wyc/wycd.net/posts/2017-05-29-django-adding-basic-auth.md

 ---
 title: Adding Basic Auth to Django
 tags: python, django
+description: How to add Basic Auth to a Django app.
 ---

 I was writing a Django application for a project and needed to protect it from